rtalexk/lambda-image-optimization/README.md

 4. Lambda Function resize and compress image to generate 4 new images.
 5. Lambda Function upload optimized images to `/thumbs` folder.

+## prerequisites

+This tutorial asumes you have an AWS account and you've configured AWS credentials for CLI, if you haven't [please do so](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html#post-install-configure).

 ## S3

 Let's create an S3 bucket.
 You can do this though the console or using the AWS CLI. named it `{prefix}-gallery`.
 Replace prefix with a unique identifier so that S3 name is [globally unique](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html).
 I'll use `rtalexk-gallery`, as my username.